ibrahimt2/ThreeJSCube/README.md

 npm i
 npm start
 ```
+Then, visit the local host URL that is provided in your command line terminal.
+Most likely, this will be localhost:3000

 ## Running tests
 Once project is set up, go to the root directory in the terminal and type